microsoft/GraphView/README.md

 `User manual` GraphView's [user manual][manual] is the first place to get help.
 It introduces the full query language, functionality and programming API's.
 It also includes many code samples.

-`GitHub`  The GitHub repository contains a short introduction and a FAQ section.
+`GitHub`  The GitHub repository contains a short introduction.
 You can use Github's issue tracker to report bugs, suggest features and ask questions.

 `Email` If you prefer to talk to us in private, write to graphview@microsoft.com